 2016 was a mixed bag.
 On the downside we lost Bowie, Prince, Muhammad Ali.
 Also I got cancer.
 On the plus side, I published my first game development book, was contracted for a second, and then again a third.
 Also I got cancer.

 That a cancer diagnosis could possibly improve my life is a grim and grizzly admission.
 It speaks in gravely tones about where I was in life when I received the news, October 5th, 2016.
 But more than that, it speaks about a newfound optimism.
 In Chinese, the word for Crisis doubles for Opportunity.
-Trite, but ultimately the sentiment rings true.
+Trite, but true.
 And in the new year I resolve to prove it.

 In 2016, as per usual, I kept many of my New Year’s resolutions.
 I didn’t touch a drop of pop and lost 30lbs on the nose (thanks chemo!).
 Unfortunately, I failed to post to my blog every day, stopping circa October 5th, 2016 (no thanks, chemo).
 This New Year’s resolution?
 Beating cancer all the while turning (Blast) Crisis into Opportunity.

 Like all indie game devs I have a backlog of good ideas and unfinished projects.
 Until now, this has served to divide my attention and derail my ambitions.
 In the context of a cancer diagnosis it can be even more heartbreaking as one is forced to face their own mortality.

 A cancer diagnosis makes you realize that time is running out.
 But this realization can also be positive, inspiring the commitment necessary to see a project all the way through.
 The question remains, however; “which video game should I complete?”
 It’s a question as gnawing as the cancer.
 Choosing incorrectly will set me down the wrong path, wasting precious time.